Reviews You Can Rely On

 Support

-The final metric in our test — Support — accounts for the last 10% of the total score.
+The final metric in our tests accounts for the last 10% of the total score.
 3D printers are still a relatively immature technology — unfamiliar to most people — and having a helpful manufacturer can make all the difference between a quick fix or hours of frustration.
 We evaluated the different ways to contact the manufacturer, the helpfulness of the customer support, and if there were instructional videos online.

-Next up are the FlashForge Creator Pro, the FlashForge Adventurer 3, the Anycubic Mega S, the Anycubic Photon Mono, the Elegoo Mars 2 Pro, and the Monoprice Select Mini V2.
+Next up are the Anycubic Vyper, FlashForge Creator Pro, and the Creality Ender 3 Pro.
 The manufacturers of these printers all had either email or support ticket methods of contact and were somewhat helpful to our questions when we got responses, which wasn't always the case.
-Anycubic offered the, best support with videos, along with some solidly useful (and reasonably priced) replacement parts for when your printers inevitably wear out or break.
+Anycubic offered the best support with videos, along with some solidly useful (and reasonably priced) replacement parts for when your printers inevitably wear out or break.

 3d printer - a sample of models used in our testing.